rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 and that different beliefs come with different kinds of support and merit different degrees of confidence.
-Beliefs that are called "faith" are typically of great importance but only have weak or absent evidence.
+Beliefs that are called "faith" are typically of great importance but only have very weak or absent evidence.

 >   I want to believe as many true things and as few false things as possible.